hindu-comm/weblogs/manasataramgini/2013/11/2013-11-08_anatomy-and-heavens-in-the-boomorphic-universe.md

 5\) Another allusion comes from the mantra of vAmadeva gautama to
 agni:
-sa jAyata prathamaH pastyAsu maho budhne rajaso asya yonau |
+sa jAyata prathamaH pastyAsu maho budhne rajaso asya yonau \|
-apAd ashIrShA guhamAno antAyoyuvAno vR^iShabhasya nILe || (RV 4.1.11)
+apAd ashIrShA guhamAno antAyoyuvAno vR^iShabhasya nILe \|\| (RV 4.1.11)
 In dwellings first he came into being, at great base \[of heaven\], and in this atmosphere’s womb; Footless and headless, concealing both his ends, drawing himself together in the bull’s station.
 The first hemistich refers to the 3 manifestations of agni: the ritual fire, the celestial fire and the atmospheric fire.
-Here, as Santillana and von Dechend argued in the Hamlet’s Mill the [heavenly fire (vaishvAnara)](https://manasataramgini.wordpress.com/2006/11/21/the-path-of-fire/ "The path of fire") is associated with the [equinoctial colure](https://manasataramgini.wordpress.com/2006/11/26/the-crossing-of-ashmanvati/ "The crossing of ashmanvatI"):
+Here, as Santillana and von Dechend argued in the Hamlet’s Mill the [heavenly fire (vaishvAnara)](https://manasataramgini.wordpress.com/2006/11/21/the-path-of-fire/ "The path offire") is associated with the [equinoctial colure](https://manasataramgini.wordpress.com/2006/11/26/the-crossing-of-ashmanvati/ "The crossing ofashmanvatI"):
 This is implied in this mantra by the statement that his ends come together – i.e. the ecliptic ends meet and this happens in the station of the bull.
 Here again we see an allusion the vernal equinox in a